A SwiftUI List and Navigation Tutorial

 }

-Test that the navigation works by clicking on the Live Preview button in the preview canvas and selecting different rows, confirming each time that the detail view appears containing information matching the selected car model.
+Test that the navigation works using the preview canvas in Live mode and selecting different rows, confirming each time that the detail view appears containing information matching the selected car model.

 Designing the Add Car View